lit/lit.dev/packages/lit-dev-content/site/docs/ssr/authoring.md

 Don't bundle Lit into published components.

-Due to the way Lit libraries utilize conditional export for providing code meant for import in Node, we strongly discourage bundling `lit` into your component for packages being published to NPM as your bundle will only include a particular version of `lit` meant for a particular environment.
+Because Lit packages use conditional exports to provide different modules to Node and browser environments, we strongly discourage bundling `lit` into your packages being published to NPM.
+If you do, your bundle will only include `lit` modules meant for the environment you bundled, and won't automatically switch based on environment.

 {% endaside %}